OskarPepryk/SoftRF/README.md

 # SoftRF &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [![Join the chat at https://gitter.im/lyusupov/SoftRF](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/lyusupov/SoftRF?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/lyusupov/SoftRF.png?branch=master)](https://travis-ci.org/lyusupov/SoftRF "Build Status")
+This fork is my personal evolution of lyusupov's SoftRF.
+It focuses only on Prime Mk2 version and is only tested against that configuration.

+My changes include:
+* Support for both OLED and barometer module on I2C bus running simultaneously on pins 13/2.
+* Working battery indication and power button while using the modules.
+* Added support for MS5611 barometric sensor.
+* Increased resolution and data rate of barometric altitude sent over UART.
+This is for quicker response of XCSoar variometer.
+* Changes of other developers that fix some of the problems that original author decided to ignore.
+Thanks to [CazYokoyama](https://github.com/CazYokoyama/SoftRF).

+This software is still work-in-progress.
+I don't recommend using it unless you can tolerate bugs in your application.
+Don't relay on SoftRF as collision avoidance system.
+If you have any development ideas or find any problems related to my changes, feel free to contact me.

 Multifunctional DIY IoT-based general aviation proximity awareness system.

 Features: